 Con Brio is very much an organization of volunteers, committed singers who joyfully give of their time and talents to make the nuts and bolts of the organization work.
-In fact, well over half of the chorus is active in behind the scenes activities.
-This has enabled the chorus to achieve a degree of financial stability, putting Con Brio in a secure position to look ahead with confidence to the next 20 years.
+This has enabled the chorus to achieve a degree of financial stability, putting Con Brio in a secure position to look ahead with confidence to the next 25 years.